-Is Leading Light Communism the path, or the goal?
+Is Leading Light Communism the path, the goal, or both at the same time?

 What is Leading Light Communism, exactly?
 In some places, comrade Prairie Fire speaks of Leading Light Communism as the most advanced stage of the science of revolution.
 In other places, comrade Prairie Fire talks about Leading Light Communism as the final goal of socialist revolution, “communism” itself.